-Project applications submitted by local sponsor agencies are required to be reviewed by their Council of Mayors' Planning Liaison before submission.
-The Planning Liaison will review a sponsor's application and note any missing information to the sponsor.
-The sponsor will be responsible for sending the reviewed application to CMAP.
-The deadline for local sponsor agencies to submit their applications to the Planning Liaison is February 13, 2015.
-A list of the Planning Liaisons and their contact information is available at http://l.usa.gov/UMjL9Z.
+Project applications submitted by local sponsor agencies are required to be reviewed by their Council of Mayors' Planning Liaison before the eTIP submission will be accepted.
+The review process will occur within the eTIP database and the sponsor does not need to send materials directly to the Planning Liaison.
+To give the Planning Liaisons time to review the applications, all locally sponsored applications must be "saved as final" by February 17, 2017.
+The Planning Liaison will review an application and if the application has missing information, they will notify the applicant.
+The applicant will then be able to amend the application before the final due date.
+A list of the Planning Liaisons and their contact information is available at http://tinyurl.com/ProjContacts.
 If you are unsure which subregional council you need to contact, a list of the councils can be accessed at the web address above.